-- · Annuities and living annuities; - Salaries, wages, leave pay, overtime pay, bonuses, gratuities, fees, commissions, emoluments and any other payments for services rendered: - Allowances and advances (excluding travel and subsistence); - 50% of allowances paid to a holder of public office; - 80% of any travel allowance (20% if the employer is satisfied that at least 80% of the use of the vehicle for the year of assessment will be for business purposes); - 100% of any travel allowance based on actual distance travelled, to the extent that the allowance exceeds R 4.64 (R 4.18) per kilometre; - 80% of the taxable benefit from the use of an employer vehicle (20% if the employer is satisfied that at least 80% of the use of the vehicle for the year of assessment will be for business purposes); - A subsistence allowance paid, where the employee does not spend a night away from their usual place of residence before the last day of the following month and did not repay the allowance to the employer; - Pensions, superannuation allowances and annuities; - Restraint of trade receipts: - · Amounts paid for the loss or variation of office; - Retirement lump sums received from an employer; - Retirement lump sums received from pension, provident or retirement annuity funds; - · The full cash equivalent of other taxable fringe benefits;
+- Annuities and living annuities: - Salaries, wages, leave pay, overtime pay, bonuses, gratuities, fees, commissions, emoluments and any other payments for services rendered; - Allowances and advances (excluding travel and subsistence); - 50% of allowances paid to a holder of public office; - 80% of any travel allowance (20% if the employer is satisfied that at least 80% of the use of the vehicle for the year of assessment will be for business purposes); - 100% of any travel allowance based on actual distance travelled, to the extent that the allowance exceeds R 4.84 (R 4.64) per kilometre; - 80% of the taxable benefit from the use of an employer vehicle (20% if the employer is satisfied that at least 80% of the use of the vehicle for the year of assessment will be for business purposes); - A subsistence allowance paid, where the employee does not spend a night away from their usual place of residence before the last day of the following month and did not repay the allowance to the employer;

-- Any gain made from the disposal of any qualifying equity share in terms of a Broad-Based Employee Share Plan; - Any gain determined in terms of the vesting of equity instruments in the hands of directors and employees; - · Dividends received from certain restricted equity instruments.
+- Pensions, superannuation allowances and annuities; - Restraint of trade receipts: - Amounts paid for the loss or variation of office; - Retirement lump sums received from an employer; - Retirement lump sums received from pension, provident or retirement annuity funds; - The full cash equivalent of other taxable fringe benefits; - Any gain made from the disposal of any qualifying equity share in terms of a Broad-Based Employee Share Plan; - Any gain determined in terms of the vesting of equity instruments in the hands of directors and employees; - Dividends received from certain restricted equity instruments. - Please note: Leave pay does not form part of a severance benefit.
+No value is placed on accrued leave until the encashment thereof and must be taxed in the same manner as a bonus.